Restriction diets are useful when trying to manage symptoms related to the gut, and the low oxalate diet is no exception. We see this in people:

 Treating healthy jejunal tissue with the same inflammatory soup that one would experience with obesity leading to excess lipopolysaccharide(LPS) in the gut dramatically decreased expression of SLC26A6.
 This decreased jejunal secretion by 46%, converting the jejunum in to a net oxalate absorber.
 AND I MUST EMPHASIZE THIS: INFLAMMATION CAUSED THE OXALATE PROBLEM, THE OXALATE PROBLEM DIDN’T CAUSE THE INFLAMMATION!!!

-Now, it’s important to point out that this transporter works in bascially same way everywhere.
-So systemic inflammation induced by LPS likely decreases SLC26A6 in all of the tissues where it’s expressed; it’s the same inflammatory soup.
-So, in systemic inflammation, you’d expect to see oxalate accumulate more rapidly in tissues such as the brain, kidney, lung, skin, and reproductive tissues where SLC26A6 is highly expressed.
+Now, it’s important to point out that this transporter works in basically the same way everywhere.
+So systemic inflammation induced by LPS likely decreases SLC26A6 in all tissues where it’s expressed; it’s the same inflammatory soup.
+So, in systemic inflammation, you’d expect to see oxalate accumulate more rapidly in tissues where SLC26A6 is highly expressed.

 Insights from kidney stone formers

-While people who form kidney stones aren’t the only people who have issues with oxalate, it can be argued that they have the most severe issues outside of PH, which is more about production than absorption.
+People who form kidney stones aren’t the only people who have issues with oxalate.
+But, you can argue they have the most severe issues outside of PH, which is more about production than absorption.
 When we look at kidney stone formers, men and older women who consume the most oxalate have a 22% and 21% increased risk of forming stones when compared to the lowest.
 There was no increase in risk from oxalate or spinach intake in young women.

 To put this in to perspective, men who weigh more than 220lbs have a 44% higher risk when compared to men who weigh 150lbs.
 Women who fit the same bill have a 90% increased risk.
 Having a HgA1c indicative of pre-diabetes increases risk by 68% and HgA1c indicative of diabetes increases risk by 182%.

 When we look at the physiology behind stone formation it makes perfect sense.
-Obese people and those with Type 2 diabetes are more at risk for leaky gut, chronic inflammation, and a greater proportion of M1 to M2 macrophages.
-Both accumulate more LPS in their gut, leaky gut increases absorption of LPS which causes the inflammation and macrophage polarization that lock oxalate into tissues and form calcium oxalate stones.
+Obese people and those with Type 2 diabetes are more at risk for leaky gut, chronic inflammation, and activated immune cells.
+Both accumulate more LPS in their gut.
+Each condition has leaky gut leading to increases absorption of LPS.
+Increased absorption of LPS increases systemic inflammation and immune activation.
+This chain of events locks oxalate into tissues and forms calcium oxalate stones.

-In my personal opinion, probably the biggest culprit that isn’t Type 2 diabetes is leaky gut induced accumulation of LPS in the blood.
-Address that, and you’ve addressed the problem.
-This also helps explain why a low oxalate diet works for autism.
+This helps explain why a low oxalate diet works for autism.
 Data has shown that children with autism have much higher plasma and urinary oxalate levels than healthy children.

-But, children with autism also have leaky gut, which would cause increased oxalate absorption and also explain why they have a more than 5-fold elevation in lipopolysaccharide-binding protein, a marker of LPS absorption than healthy controls.
-It also explains the chronic inflammatory state and may ultimately be the reason oxalates are a problem.
+But, children with autism also have leaky gut, which impairs oxalate removal.
+They have a more than 5-fold elevation in lipopolysaccharide-binding protein, a marker of LPS absorption, than healthy controls.
+This explains the chronic inflammatory state and may ultimately be the reason oxalates are a problem.

-So the most pragmatic approach is to address the leaky gut at some point, not maintain a low oxalate diet ad infinitum.
-Our intestine is exquisitely designed to handle oxalate with transporters that pump it back in to the gut as are most of our organs, and it’s unlikely that oxalate is triggering leaky gut.
+The most pragmatic approach is to address leaky gut at some point, not maintain a low oxalate diet ad infinitum.
+Our intestine is exquisitely designed to handle oxalate with transporters that pump it back in to the gut.
+Most of our other organs do as well, and it’s unlikely that oxalate is triggering leaky gut.